smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 ###### 1. To App Library
  - Addition of the system identification function
- - Addition of the function to switch the communication destination and mean
+ - Addition of the function to switch the communication destination and method
- - Addition of the function of the communication destination and mean
+ - Addition of the function of the communication destination and method

 ###### 2. To Mediation Application
  - Implementation of SDL Core (using NDK etc.)